 Cook the meat on the second side for a minute or two.
 At this point, the best way to check for doneness is to insert an instant-read thermometer into the meat.

-Since the cuts are relatively thin, you will only need to allow no more than 5°F in carry-over cooking.
+Since the cuts are relatively thin, you must only allow no more than 5°F in carry-over cooking.
 So, for example, if your chicken breast is done at 160 degrees, you can take it off the heat at 156-158°F, and the temperature will coast the rest of the way while the meat is resting.

 Mistake #13 Serving Without a Sauce

-Since a sauté is a dry heat cooking method best done with lean cuts, chances are that, while the meat will be flavorful because of the browning, it might be a little dry due to evaporation.
+Since a sauté is a dry heat cooking method best done with lean cuts, chances are that, while the meat will be flavorful because of the browning, it might be slightly dry due to evaporation.
 The meat will be tasty, but look at the pan you're sautéed in.

 The Fix—The Quick Pan Sauce

-Now, I know that you've saved a lot of time by making a quick sauté, so I'm not going to suggest making a sauce that will take an hour to prepare.
+Now, I know you've saved a lot of time by making a quick sauté, so I won't suggest making a sauce that will take an hour to prepare.
 No, you can make a quick pan sauce while your meat is resting.

 Let's say there are four of you eating, so you've cooked three chicken breasts, one of which you'll split between your kids.
-Each piece of meat only needs one or two tablespoons of sauce, so you are looking at a total of 4 tablespoons, or ¼ cup.
+Each piece of meat only needs one or two tablespoons of sauce, so you are looking at four tablespoons or ¼ cup.
 It won't take long at all, especially over high heat.

 Put your sauté pan back over high heat.
-Let it heat for a minute or so, but keep an eye on it.
-You don't want your fond to burn.
+Let it heat for a minute, but keep an eye on it.
+You don't want the fond to burn.